 - Clinical science

-Endometrial cancer is the most common cancer of the female genital tract in the US, with a peak incidence between 60 and 70 years of age.
-Endometrial cancers can be divided into two types based on histological characteristics; type I cancers account for 75% of all endometrial cancers and are of endometrioid origin, while type II cancers originate from serous or clear cells.
+Endometrial cancer is the most common cancer of the female genital tract in the US, with a peak incidence between 65 and 74 years of age.
+Endometrial cancers can be divided into two types based on histological characteristics; type I cancers account for 80% of all endometrial cancers and are of endometrioid origin, while type II cancers originate mostly from serous or clear cells.
 Several risk factors are associated with the development of endometrial cancer, of which the most important is long-term exposure to increased estrogen levels, especially in type I cancer.
 The main symptom is often painless, vaginal bleeding, which presents at an early stage.
 Later stages may manifest with pelvic pain and a palpable mass, whereby pelvic exams are often normal.
 The diagnosis is made primarily via an endometrial biopsy, which shows endometrial hyperplasia and atypical cells.
-Additional imaging studies (e.g., ultrasonography, abdominal CT, X-ray) are usually required for the detection and staging of metastases.
-Treatment of early-stage endometrial cancer involves hysterectomy with adnexectomy and may also require additional lymph node removal.
+Additional imaging studies (e.g., ultrasonography, abdominal CT, and abdominal x-ray) are usually required for the detection and staging of metastases.
+Treatment of early-stage endometrial cancer involves total hysterectomy with bilateral salpingo-oophorectomy and may also require additional lymph node removal.
 Radical hysterectomy according to the Wertheim-Meigs method is performed in cases of advanced carcinomas and can be combined with radiotherapy and progestin treatment.
 The prognosis is usually favorable in cancers diagnosed at an early stage.